lassebaerlandstrand/Snake-TDT4100-Project/README.md

 ### Structure

 This project follows the [Model](src/main/java/Snake/Model/)-[View](src/main/java/Snake/View/)-[Controller](src/main/java/Snake/Controller/) (MVC) design pattern.
-The game logic is seperated into the [Model folder](src/main/java/Snake/Model/), and operate independently of the View and Controller, and therefore has no knowledge of the View's existence.
+The game logic is seperated into the [Model package](src/main/java/Snake/Model/), and operate independently of the View and Controller, and therefore has no knowledge of the View's existence.
 It does however know about an [interface](src/main/java/Snake/Controller/ControllerListener.java) of the controller, which is used to implement the Observer-Observable pattern.
-Additionally, there is a [Utilities](src/main/java/Snake/Utils/) folder, containing various global classes and data types.
+Additionally, there is an [Utilities](src/main/java/Snake/Utils/) folder, containing various global classes and data types.

 ### Input handling